+of the hosts.
 In Central Europe the species prefers spruces (Picea).
-It is crepuscular and nocturnal but can easily be found on freshly felled trunks when inspected the
+Adults are crepuscular and nocturnal, but can easily be found on freshly felled trunks when

 |Life cycle:||1 year|

 |Distribution:||Austria, Belgium, Bulgaria, Czechia, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Poland, Romania,

 The depicted mounted male beetle were collected in Pavlovskaya Sloboda (Павловская Слобода) village environs (Istrinsky district, Moscow oblast, Russia)

 on June 25, 2012.
 The living beetles were photographed in in Žďárské vrchy (Bohemian-Moravian Highlands, Vysočina region, Czechia) on June 22, 2019 and in Kokořínský

 důl Nature Reserve (Mělník district, Central Bohemia, Czechia) on June 12, 2015.

 Collected by Kirill V. Makarov and Daniel Rydzi

 Longicorn beetles (Coleoptera, Cerambycoidea) of Russia and adjacent countries.
 Part 1.